lewisc2303/LewisBlog/content/post/Day_11.md

 #### In the words of Vanilla Ice - "Alright Stop!
 Collaborate and Listen"

-### TDD is where I wanna be
+### TDD (I should listen to thee)

  Today I spent time messing around with IntelliJ and testing the complier with lines of code.
 The TDD session today made me realise I need to test in very small steps, especially at my stage of learning as sometimes I'm not even sure of the expected outcome of the function I'm using.

- The first step at this stage, should be, "can it compile?"
+ The first step at this stage should be; "can it compile?".
 Do I have an object that can be processed and return an output.

  Then build up with what I do know.
 And if I want to try something new, break it down, understand the type or function by making it as simple as it can be.